 Cleft Palate Surgery

-The “palate” is the roof of your mouth, and it is designed to separate the nasal cavity.
+The “palate” is the roof of your mouth and is designed to separate the nasal cavity.
 This is very important for two reasons: 1) to keep food and fluids from entering the nasal cavity and 2) to keep air from blowing out of your nose during speech.
 The palate forms in a similar way to the lips – it is supposed to connect during pregnancy, but sometimes it doesn’t do so properly, forming a separation.

 The repairing of a cleft palate typically requires several surgeries over the course of the child’s first 18 years.
 The first is often done between 7 and 18 months old.
-Goals of surgery include the closing of the gap or hole, the reconnection of muscles, and the repair of the palate to ensure its proper functioning.
+The goals of surgery include the closing of the gap or hole, the reconnection of muscles, and the repair of the palate to ensure its proper functioning.

 Complications with Cleft Palates